satwikkansal/python_blockchain_app/report.md

 <center> <figure> <img src="throughput.jpg" width="270"/><img src="n_of_customers.jpg" width="270"/> <figcaption> Figure 10: throughput and numeber of customers of each station </figcaption></figure></center>

 From [Fig. 10], we can observe that, while the bottleneck gets saturated, its throughput stops growing, like the others as a consequence.
-Moreover, since the thoughput of the bottleneck reached the saturation, the number of costumers in the disk station keep growing, and the number of customers in the other stations become constant.
+Moreover, since the throughput of the bottleneck reached the saturation, the number of costumers in the disk station keep growing, and the number of customers in the other stations become constant.

 <center> <figure> <img src="asymptotes_resp_time.jpg" width="500"/> <figcaption> Figure 11: response time of the system with its asymptotes </figcaption> </figure> </center>

-The waiting time of the bottleneck grows linearly to the number of customers in the bottlenecks waiting room, so also the system response time keep growing.
+The waiting time of the bottleneck grows linearly to the number of customers in the bottlenecks waiting room, so also the system response time keeps growing.
 As we can see from the picture [Fig. 11], the graph of the response time of the system respect the two asymptotes that can be found by using the asymptotic operational analysis, in particular

 $$